GYG-be/gyg-be.github.io/_posts/2015-08-16-Amazon-Template.markdown

 Of course, doing interesting things is going to be dangerous, tricky, uncharted and HARD ... that is what life is for human beings.

-# Brainstorm a PDCA Plan for Basic Practice, Building Discipline, Achieving Awareness
+# Understand the problem in order efficiently brainstorm a PDCA Plan for bests practices and discipline for rapidly achieving a better awareness of the solution space

 Almost every problem has been solved before; almost everything has been invented before.
 Since an analogous solution has been invented for a problem with analogous circumstances, before you waste a lot of time throwing mud at the wall to see what sticks, consider the [40 principles of TRIZ](http://www.triz40.com/aff_Principles_TRIZ.php) and the [TRIZ contradiction matrix](https://triz-journal.com/contradiction-matrix-40-principles-innovative-problem-solving/) to guide your search for the solution.